Moses* lives in Zambia

 Moses still has challenges to overcome.
 One is his health.
 An extended illness kept him back in his schooling and he is shown here in grade 7 instead of grade 9 where his age would normally place him.
 Thankfully he received the medical help he needed and has medication to help him get stronger.

-When we champion hope for at-risk children, we know that each child faces unique obstacles to overcome to achieve success in life.
+When we champion hope for vulnerable children, we know that each child faces unique obstacles to overcome to achieve success in life.
 Vulnerable children usually come from vulnerable families who are generally doing the very best they can to overcome generational poverty, tragic loss, or illness.

 But Moses has a chance at hope now.
 The new Zambia After School Club will give him holistic support through tutoring, nutrition support, discipleship, counseling & life skills.